dustywhite7/pythonMikkeli/courseSlides/4 - Pandas.md

 # Generating Summary Statistics

-Using the `describe` funtion to create summary tables easily, and can even export them to csv for use in reports.
+We use the `describe` funtion to create summary tables easily, and can even export them to csv for use in reports.

 ```python
 data.describe()
 ```

-If we want the table presented similar to academic journal formats, we can add a few arguments:
+If we want the table presented similar to academic journal formats, we can make a few tweaks:

 ```python
 data.describe().T[['count','mean','std','min','max']]